 Why Would I Want It?

 There are no metal brackets or wires to tighten.
 The clear aligners are virtually invisible to other people so no one will notice you are wearing the aligners.
 The aligners are also removable, which means you can eat what you want, brush your teeth with ease and floss with no problems.
 With the complete, virtual treatment plan, you can see the anticipated results before even starting your treatment.
 Since you have a series of aligners instead of metal wires and brackets, you actually need to go to our office less often to get adjustments.

 How Does It Work?

 Using modern 3-D imaging technology, a custom set of aligners is made for you.
-Every two weeks, you switch to a new aligner.
+Every week, you switch to a new aligner.
 As you switch aligners, your teeth gradually and comfortably shift, resulting in a beautiful smile.
-Dr. Wesley will have you come by their office every six weeks to confirm the progress of your treatment.
-On average, you will be in treatment for 9 – 15 months and wear 18 – 30 different aligners.
+Dr. Wesley will have you come by their office every 12 weeks to confirm the progress of your treatment.
+On average, you will be in treatment for 9 – 16 months.
 However, actual treatment times will depend on your particular case.

 Having braces doesn’t necessarily require highly noticeable metal brackets and wires.
 In fact, many of today’s braces are made from either clear or natural tooth colored materials to provide patients with an attractive, less noticeable alternative to traditional braces.

 What is the Difference Between Clear Braces and Clear Aligners?